re-gr/rgmol/README.md

 An example script can be found in "rgmol/example_script.py"

-A detailed tutorial will be implemented later.
+A detailed tutorial can be found in the documentation.

 ## Depedencies

 	numpy
 	scipy
    	periodictable
-	graphics :
-		- matplotlib
-		- pyvista
+	pyvista
+	matplotlib (optional)
-		- plotly
+	plotly (optional)

 ## Contact